THANKS TO ALL WHO JOINED THE 2016 SUMMER IN THE CITY SERIES & TURNED OUT FOR DYNAMIC SHOWS IN 2017 & 2018

 Hot Fun in the Summertime with Music and More in Five Points, Live!

-Check out the video, pictures, and band info from past shows...
+Check out the videos, pictures, and band info from past shows, below...

 2016 Video Recap ~ Photos by David Weinhacht, Roger Marks, Karen Marks, Anna Lee, Doug Gertner.
 Music: "Counterfeits" by Frontier Ruckus.